-- 45. (1) A registered club must keep accounting records that correctly record and explain its transactions and financial position and must do so in a manner that - (a) allows true and fair accounts of the club to be prepared; and - (b) allows its accounts to be conveniently and properly audited or reviewed; and - (c) complies with Australian Accounting Standards and any directions given to it by the Director. - (2) The registered club must allow the accounting records to be inspected at any reasonable time, free of charge, by - (a) the Director or any person who is authorised for the purpose by the Director; or - (b) any member of the club. - (3) A person who is entitled to inspect the registered club's accounting records may make copies of, or take extracts from, all or any of those records free of charge. - (4) Within 60 days after the end of each of its financial years, a registered club must -
+- 46. (1) A registered club must keep accounting records that correctly record and explain its transactions and financial position and must do so in a manner that - (a) allows true and fair accounts of the club to be prepared; and - (b) allows its accounts to be conveniently and properly audited or reviewed; and - (c) complies with Australian Accounting Standards and any directions given to it by the Director. - (2) The registered club must allow the accounting records to be inspected at any reasonable time, free of charge, by - (a) the Director or any person who is authorised for the purpose by the Director; or - (b) any member of the club. - (3) A person who is entitled to inspect the registered club's accounting records may make copies of, or take extracts from, all or any of those records free of charge. - (4) Within 60 days after the end of each of its financial years, a registered club must - (a) prepare, for that financial year, financial statements that include any information required by the Director; and - (b) give the Director copies of those financial statements: and - (c) have those financial statements, and its accounting records for the same financial year, audited as required by the Director.

-- (b) give the Director copies of those financial statements; and - (c) have those financial statements, and its accounting records for the same financial year, audited as required by the Director. - (5) The Director may direct a club to have all or any of its accounts or records audited by the Auditor-General.
+of its accounts or records audited by the Auditor-General.